 There is also a link to a comments form which enables an easy way to make comments on an application – you can also email them separately to firstname.lastname@example.org (you should include the application number in any emails).

-In addition to any local comments planning applications also go to a number of other bodies and agencies (such as Environmental Health, High Ways, Network Rail) who can also make comments.
+In addition to any local comments planning applications also go to a number of other bodies and agencies (such as Environmental Health, High Ways, Network Rail, the Coal Board) who can also make comments.

 The below links offer some suggestions on objecting to a planning application :